A red brick colonial home in fall, depicting a colonial-style house in an autumnal setting.

 Are there different types of deeds?

-There are five common types of deeds to be aware of before entering into a specific real estate transaction: general warranty deed, special warranty deed, quitclaim deed, deed in lieu and special purpose deed.
+Before entering into a specific real estate transaction, you should be aware of five common types of deeds: general warranty deed, special warranty deed, quitclaim deed, deed in lieu and special purpose deed.

 How does a general warranty deed protect grantees?

-The guarantees and disclosures in a general warranty deed mean the new owner can hold the former owner responsible if there is a title defect.
+The guarantees and disclosures in a general warranty deed mean the new owner can hold the former owner responsible if there’s a title defect.
 If a third party filed a claim against your title, you could bring the former owners into the lawsuit.

 If the claim is successful, the grantors must cover any liability you incurred and your costs.